anoda9/Tamalpais/README.md

 An easy-to-learn layout that fixes Qwerty's main problems with only 8 key changes.
+6 of the 8 changed letters stay on the same finger.

 Read more here: https://anoda.substack.com/p/tamalpais-keyboard-layout